zhangzhian/LearningNotes/Android/Android消息机制详解.md

             synchronized (this) {
                 ......
                 //把通过addIdleHandler添加的IdleHandler转成数组存起来在mPendingIdleHandlers中
-                // If first time idle, then get the number of idlers to run.
-                // Idle handles only run if the queue is empty or if the first message
-                // in the queue (possibly a barrier) is due to be handled in the future. if (pendingIdleHandlerCount < 0
+                if (pendingIdleHandlerCount < 0
                         && (mMessages == null || now < mMessages.when)) {
                     pendingIdleHandlerCount = mIdleHandlers.size();
                 }
                 if (pendingIdleHandlerCount <= 0) {
-                    // No idle handlers to run.
-Loop and wait some more. mBlocked = true;
+                    mBlocked = true;
                     continue;
                 }